 If I plan to wear a belt, I always put the belt through the pant loops before putting on my pants.

-Then I get on my bed, spread my legs, and put the pants to about my knee level before feeding one leg through the pant leg.
-This involves putting my foot through the pant leg and tugging the pant leg using both hands until my foot is all the way through.
-Then I use the same process for the other leg.
+Then, I get on my bed, spread my legs, and put the pants to about my knee level before feeding one leg through the pants leg.
+This involves putting my foot through the pants leg and tugging the pants leg using both hands until my foot is all the way through.
+Then, I use the same process for the other leg.

 While sitting up, I pull the pants up to my thighs before lying back to get them over my hips.
 I roll side-to-side as I pull them up.

 If I’m putting on pants with belt loops, I put my thumb through the loop to get a good grip.
-If I’m putting on track pants or sweat pants, I put my hand inside them near the elastic waistband and slip them over my hip.
-I continue to roll side-to-side doing this process multiple times until the pants are up high enough to waist level in front.
+If I put on track or sweatpants, I put my hand inside them near the elastic waistband and slip them over my hip.
+I roll side-to-side, doing this process multiple times until the pants are up high enough to waist level in front.

 Tucking in Shirts